Bylothink/backoffice_app-backend/README.md

-# Happy 😄
+# Backoffice App

-A template of a ready-to-use dockerized Django application.
+## Backend

+A generic backend for a backoffice app to manage some orders and products.

 ## Get started